-Batten disease has 14 different known variants, and each variant will require its own separate clinical trial and research to stop the degeneration in its young patients and to find cures.
+Batten disease has 14 different known variants, and each variant will require its own separate clinical trial and research.

 For Mila, there is currently no trial and no medicine available.
 But there is reason to have hope, says her mother, because scientists are "very motivated to fix this."

 "We’re not going to have a cure tomorrow, but we are making a lot of progress right now," said Vitarello.
 "In five years, there could be a cure."